docwho2/java-cdk-serverless-clamscan/README.md

 - Uses **ARM64** Lambda base image for faster cold starts and lower runtime cost
 - **ClamAV definitions** are embedded at Docker build time — no S3 download needed at runtime
-- **Only tags infected files by default** (configurable via static boolean)
+- **Only tags infected files by default** (configurable via workflow var or ENV var)
-- **No public internet required** for virus definitions or dependency download at runtime and no VPC necessary
+- **No public internet required** for virus definitions or dependency download at runtime and no VPC,EFS necessary

 ---